Skin Cancer TopicsShow More

 Straightforward advice on how to make the skin cancer screening process go smoothly.

 When your loved one has a suspicious mole, urge them to get a skin cancer exam, even if they're stubborn.
 Here are some snappy answers to common cop-outs.

 The Mediterranean diet—rich in antioxidants and omega-3 fatty acids—can help lower your risk of developing skin cancer.

 Melanoma is the deadliest form of skin cancer.
 In the past melanoma outsmarted us, but now, with new treatments and tests, we’re starting to outsmart melanoma.

 Sunscreen use, knowledge about skin care, and regular medical care all help reduce the risk of skin cancer.

-These simple tips can help minimize your risk of skin cancer, the most common form of cancer in the United States.
+These simple sun safety tips can help minimize your risk of skin cancer, the most common form of cancer in the United States.